AdaCore/training_material/courses/rust_essentials/070_user_defined_types/02_structures.rst

 		..base_settings // Copy all other fields (theme, font_size)
 	};

 ---------------
 Tuple Structs
 ---------------

 -  Very similar to regular :rust:`struct`
    -  Useful to give a structure a specific type name without naming all of its fields
-- the first element of a tuple is 0 not 1
+-  First element of a tuple is 0 not 1

 .. code:: rust